 - The “WWW-Authenticate” HTTP response header defines the authentication method that should be used to gain access to a resource.
-Usually, the WWW-Authenticate header sent along with a 401 Unauthorized response.
+The WWW-Authenticate header is sent along with a 401 Unauthorized response.
 Cisco router sends the value as “level_15 or view_access” for the “WWW-Authenticate:” response header.

-As highlighted in the Cisco documentation, Cisco routers have three different privileges mode:
+As highlighted in Cisco documentation, Cisco routers have three different privileges mode:

-- Level 1 provides minimal access to router functionality, e. read-only access
+- Level 1 provides very limited access to router functionality i.e. basic read only access

 - Level 15 provides complete control of the router